Danielwohlr/vehicular-headway-modelling/README.md

 This thesis deals with particle systems with a balancing property which have practical use in modeling vehicle headways.
 The __full paper is available here__: [Full paper](thesis.pdf) (2nd place at [scientific conference in 2020](https://mat.fsv.cvut.cz/rektorys/soutez/2020/)).

-- First, we summarized basic properties of balanced density functions and as- sociated particle systems.
+- First, we summarized basic properties of balanced density functions and associated particle systems.
 - We presented a unification procedure that is used for analysing traffic data and by applying this procedure to real data (recorded at a Dutch freeway) __we verified__, using methods of regression analysis, __the balancing property of time clearances__.